-I enjoy illustrating what can and can’t be seen in science.
+I enjoy illustrating what can and can’t be seen in nature.
 Communicating microbial ecology to a wider audience can feel challenging when what you are studying is not visible or especially charismatic in the eyes of the general public.
 I love to challenge that by bringing microbes to life in colourful illustrations.
-My other favourite subject of drawings is plants, it fascinates me that we struggle to think of them as living beings, and I like to give them characters in my illustrations.
+My other favourite subject of drawings is plants, it fascinates me that we struggle to think of them as living beings, and I like to give them life in my illustrations.

 If you like my style, and have a project or publication that you think would benefit from some of my illustrations, or would like me to custum draw something for you, please contact me (aleklett(at)gmail.com) and I’ll see if we can come up with something.

 Figure from our publication “Build your own soil: exploring microfluidics to create microbial habitat structures“, published in ISME J, November 2017.